umbra-ai1/umbra-ai/README.md

 Right now, Umbra supports 9B-class models via Ollama and other inference servers.
 Larger model hosting is a longer-term objective as we expand backend support and access to stronger hardware.

+- A native Umbra UI (with zero-retention behavior by design) is under development.
 ---

 ##  Contributing